Zoeseph/zoeseph.github.io/_posts/2019-05-25-womxn-ai-workshop-and-pride-day.md

 #
 # Content
 #
-subheadline: "May 25th - Pride Day 2019"
+subheadline: "May 25th 2019 - Pride Day"
 title: "Womxn AI Workshop and Live Coding"
 teaser: "Retraining an AI bot, and musical coding... not a bad way to spend Pride Day! "
 categories: